sjvkb/span/README.md

 ----
 There are multiple files and some of them are explained here:
 [404.md](404.md "Page not found error and forward.") : file to forward non existing pages.
-[CNAME-old](CNAME-old "CNAME for domain names.") : When we want to use a personal domain name, update this file and remove old from filename.
+[CNAME](CNAME "CNAME for domain names.") : When we want to use a personal domain name, update this file and remove old from filename.
 [README.md](README.md "Readme file for documentation") : README file which have details about this folder and updated on 16 March 2023
 [contact.html](contact.html "Testing comment box.") : Testing a comment box, not successful yet.
 [index.html](index.html) : Single page text, just for testing.